finnsson/pagerjs/README.md

 the page.

-### Should be possible to run custom JS on "before/after navigate from/to"
+## Run custom JS on "before/after navigate from/to"

 There are four alternatives: